Los Angeles Domestic Violence Attorney

 Otherwise, there must be a showing that:

-- There has been a material change in the facts upon which the order was granted
+• There has been a material change in the facts upon which the order was granted. • The law upon which the order was granted has changed.

-- The ends of justice would be served by termination of the order
+• The ends of justice would be served by termination of the order.

 California is a no-fault divorce state.
 However, a domestic violence conviction can affect certain aspects of a divorce.
 This includes the division of assets.